Main MVFHC pageMain MVFHC page

 rights and responsibilities

-A booklet outlining your rights and responsibilities when renting mobile homes or lots in mobile home parks is available on the Ohio Legal Services website.
+Your rights and responsibilities when renting mobile homes or lots in mobile home parks is available on the Ohio’s online publicaion of state laws and regulations website.

 Fair Housing Advertising Word and Phrase List